floe/mobile-information-systems/README.md

 ## Preface

 This repository contains lecture materials (mostly slide sets) for a graduate course in mobile information systems.
-This course was initially held at [Bauhaus-Universität Weimar](https://www.uni-weimar.de/) in the summer semester 2015 for M.Sc. students in the [Computer Science and Media](http://www.uni-weimar.de/en/media/studies/computer-science-and-media-hci/medieninformatik-computer-science-and-media-msc/)degree.
+This course was initially held at [Bauhaus-Universität Weimar](https://www.uni-weimar.de/) in the summer semester 2015 for M.Sc. students in the [Computer Science and Media](http://www.uni-weimar.de/en/media/studies/computer-science-and-media-hci/medieninformatik-computer-science-and-media-msc/) degree.
 Prerequisites are a bachelor's degree in computer science and good programming skills (theoretical as well as practical) in Java.

 ## License